Voultapher/Presentations/cppcon2017WebService/present.md

 - It's basically the same as the `listener` constructor.
 - It kick starts the session event loop.
-- The session event loop is more elaborate, so I've split it into it's 3 core components. >>
+- The session event loop is more elaborate, so I've split it into it's 3 core components.
+- This being the start. >>

 ---